Mithun1508/React-Native-TODO/README.md

-## Building Your First React Native Application
+## Building My First React Native Application

 Some of the core components of React Native are: